 - 12 Change context if necessary and select the print queue you created.
-Click OK and then OK again, and then exit NWADMIN. - 13 Start the appropriate BRAdmin application, and select the correct print server you wish to configure (by default, the node names will begin with BRN\xxxxxx\P1) - You can find the NetWare server name and MAC address by printing out the printer configuration page.
-Refer to the Quick Setup Guide for information on how to print the configuration page on your print server. - 14 Double click the appropriate print server.
+Click OK and then OK again, and then exit NWADMIN. - 13 Start the appropriate BRAdmin application, and select the correct print server you wish to configure (by default, the node names will begin with BRN\xxxxxx\P1) - You can find the NetWare server name and MAC address by printing out the printer settings page.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 14 Double click the appropriate print server.
 You will be prompted for a password, the default password is access. - 15 Now select the NetWare tab. - 16 Select Remote Printer as the Operating Mode, select the name of your PSERVER NLM as the print server Name and select the number of the printer from step 6 as the Printer Number. - The same service assigned by NetWare print server cannot be used for both queue server mode and remote printer mode.
-If you want to enable remote printer capabilities on a service other than the default NetWare service, you must define new services that are enabled for NetWare and for the desired port.
-Refer to Appendix B in this manual for information on how to do this. - 17 Click OK.
+If you want to enable remote printer capabilities on a service other than the default NetWare service, you must define new services that are enabled for NetWare and for the desired port. - 17 Click OK.
 And exit BRAdmin.